 Stand on a 45-degree angle to your target to create a swing path that will bring the most muscles into play during the serve.
 Standing straight on will not allow you to rotate your hips into the serve and create the internal shoulder rotation that Australian tennis researcher Dr. Bruce Elliot says contributes the most racket head speed at impact.

 Bend your knees downward prior to jumping off the ground as you serve.
-Your front foot should cross the baseline before your back foot ito create the momentum that contributes to maximum racket head speed.
+Your front foot should cross the baseline before your back foot to create the momentum that contributes to maximum racket head speed.
+You should use your legs to add power to tennis groundstrokes, as well.

 Open Your Hips Sooner